rfong/rflog/_posts/2020-02-27-exploring-clojure.md

 We only have addition and multiplication in this example, but we can easily add more operators as needed by extending the map.

-This feels really elegant compared to implementing an order-of-operations evaluator in a verbose imperative language like Java, where you need to imperatively reconfigure your infix notation expression substring-by-substring into a nested stack of expressions anyways -- with an end result reminiscent of a Lisp-like explicitly nested arithmetic expression!
+This feels really elegant compared to implementing an order-of-operations evaluator in a verbose imperative language like Java, where you need to imperatively reconfigure your infix notation expression substring-by-substring into a nested stack of expressions anyways -- with an end result reminiscent of a Clojure-like explicitly nested arithmetic expression!

 ### Clojure philosophy